dataiscool/intelligence-as-a-feeling/readme.md

 #### Overview

 This project is licensed under the Custom Non-Commercial License (CNCL).
-This license is designed to allow free use, modification, and distribution of the software for non-commercial purposes.
+This license is designed to allow free use, modification, and distribution of the content of this project for non-commercial purposes.
 For any commercial use, explicit permission must be obtained from the author, and a separate commercial license agreement must be negotiated.

 #### Key Terms